ibm-cloud-docs/monitoring/access_key.md

 {:tip: .tip}
 {:download: .download}

-# Working with the Access Key
+# Working with access keys
 {: #access_key}

 The **Access Key** is a token that you must use to configure Sysdig agents to successfully forward data to your IBM Cloud Monitoring with Sysdig instance in {{site.data.keyword.Bluemix}}.